Krishnanshu-Gupta/Krishnanshu-Gupta/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&pause=1000&width=435&height=38&lines=Product+Manager;Entrepreneur+%26+Developer;AI+%26+Machine+Learning+Enthusiast;Always+Innovating)](https://git.io/typing-svg)\
-I’m an aspiring Product Manager and entrepreneur!
-Currently a senior at Cal Poly studying Computer Science specializing in AI + ML, and a minor in Data Science.
+Hey, I’m Krish!
+I’m an Associate Product Manager (APM) at Google on the AI Innovation & Research team.
+Previously, I was a Software Engineering Intern at NVIDIA, focused on building scalable infrastructure and internal tooling to automate the testing and deployment of Large Language, Multimodal, and Speech models for NVIDIA NeMo.

-Working as a Product Manager Intern at Tinder and have previously interned at Amazon, Xerox, and several startups for PM + SWE roles.
+I’ve also interned at Tinder, Amazon, Xerox, and several startups across both PM and SWE roles.
+Additionally, worked on machine learning research at NASA, investigating incipient boiling and heat leakage in cryogenic fuel tanks.

-Always excited to work on cool projects and ideas — hit me up!
+CS graduate from Cal Poly SLO, with a focus in AI/ML and a minor in Data Science.
+I’m passionate about building products that create meaningful global impact.
+If you’re working on something cool, or just want to chat, hit me up!

 <h3>Tools I've used 🔨</h3>